nizioleque/nizioleque/README.md

 ## Hi! 👋 I'm Norbert Kosma Niziołek

-> a frontend developer based in Warsaw, Poland, soon moving to Madrid, Spain.
+> a passionate frontend developer based in Warsaw, Poland, soon moving to Madrid, Spain.

 **Visit my [🌍 portfolio](https://niziolek.dev/) to learn more about me and my projects!**